 - This post contains affiliate links.
 Read more here.

+Sadly, it isn’t safe for dogs to share your favorite brew.
 Alcohol is toxic to dogs in direct proportion to a dog’s weight.
-According to Pet Poison Helpline, alcohol poisoning can cause hypothermia, low blood pressure, seizures, and respiratory failure in dogs.
-Treatments include induced vomiting (under a vet’s watchful eye,) IV fluids, and a dextrose drip.
+Alcohol poisoning can cause hypothermia, low blood pressure, seizures, and respiratory failure in dogs.
+Treatments include induced vomiting (under a vet’s watchful eye), IV fluids, and a dextrose drip.

 Hops, a major ingredient in most beer, are toxic to dogs, causing elevated body temperature, racing heart, and vomiting.
 Luckily, most dogs aren’t likely to be around hops themselves; only homebrewers really need to worry about limiting their dogs’ access to actual hops.
 However, hops in beer are still a concern for dogs.